AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 For more complex examples involving three or four bytes, you will just need to shift by larger amounts for the first, second, and third bytes.
 The last byte will never require any bit-shifting since the bits of interest are already in the lowest possible positions.
 Again, I'll leave this up to as an exercise.

+## Bonus Content and Exercises

+Now, let's apply everything we learned to make sense of some real-world examples.

-## Know Your Character Encoding
+### Know Your Character Encoding

-If we know ahead of time that the encoding scheme used is UTF-8, we can easily follow the procedure outlined in the previous section to decode those bytes.
-But here's a question: _how_ do we know this?
+If we know ahead of time that the encoding scheme used is UTF-8, we can easily follow [the procedure outlined in this article](#decoding-bitwise-and) to decode those bytes.
+But _how_ are we supposed to know what encoding was used?

-Well, unless the sender tells us what encoding they used, we don't.
+Well, unless the sender tells us what encoding they used, we won't know.
 Typically, this is done by sending the encoding name (in ASCII) along with the message.
 If the sender doesn't specify this information, then the receiver has to make an educated guess (maybe by looking for bit prefix patterns, although this could be misleading).

 That's why the HTML example from the beginning of this article is so relevant: